Dhruv-2003/ethglobal-buenos-aires-25/README.md

    - "Adding Liquidity": Balances of the user decreasing and the Hook increasing.
    - "L_SQUARED updated": The invariant being calculated.
    - "Swapping": The user sending USDC and receiving USDT based on the Orbital curve math.

+## NOTES

+- The current implementation is a prototype for demonstration purposes.
+It may not be optimized for gas efficiency or security for production use.
+- The current implementation assumes the fees to be 0.1% which is hardcoded in the swap logic, and causing the major deviation from the ideal invariant curve.

+## Future Work

+- **Gas Optimization**: Refine the hook logic to minimize gas costs.
+- **Pool Tick Management**: Implement tick management for better liquidity concentration even in orbital harnessing the actual benefits of Orbital.

 ## 📜 License